-In fiscal year 2013, Fraport additionally anchored its commitment to comply with internationally accredited regulations, such as the principles of the UN Global Compact, OECD Guidelines, and ILO Core Labor Standards, across the company through a code of conduct.
-The Fraport Policy forms the core of this commitment and is published on www.fraport.com.
+Fraport also anchors its commitment to comply with internationally accredited regulations, such as the principles of the UN Global Compact, OECD Guidelines, and ILO Core Labor Standards, across the company through a code of conduct.
+The Fraport Policy forms the core of this commitment and is published on www.fraport.com in the section Responsibility.